On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
-In Section 2.2, we derive the oracle properties for BGMM model selection under increasing $p$ based on a set of high level assumptions.
-We check these assumptions for the three previous motivating examples in Section 2.3.
-In Section 2.4, we discuss the validity of the proposed BGMM quasi-posterior.
-Section 3 provides numerical experiments and one real data analysis to illustrate the empirical performance of BGMM model selection.
+In Section 2.2, we derive the oracle properties for BGMM model selection based on a set of high level assumptions.
+In Section 2.3, we discuss the validity of the proposed BGMM quasi-posterior.
+Section 3 provides the algorithm we use for BGMM and numerical experiments to illustrate the empirical performance of BGMM model selection.
 Section 4 includes further discussions.
+We check these assumptions for the three motivating examples in Section \ref{sec.examples} and include the technical proofs of all theorems in the supplementary material.
+A real data application can be found in the online technical report \citet{lj14}.